Zug railway station

 Zug railway station (Bahnhof Zug) serves the municipality of Zug, the capital city of the canton of Zug, Switzerland.

 Opened in 1897, the station is owned and operated by Swiss Federal Railways (SBB CFF FFS).
 It is a keilbahnhof: it forms the junction between the Zürich–Lucerne railway and the Thalwil–Arth-Goldau railway, which connects with the Gotthard railway.

 Every day, some 46,000 people pass through the station.

+Zug is coincidentally the German word for "train".

 Location

 Zug railway station is situated in Bahnhofplatz, right in the heart of the city centre, a short distance from the shore of Lake Zug.

 History

 The first railway station in Zug was built in 1863-1864 by the architect Friedrich Jacob Wanner, in what is now the Bundesplatz.
 It was a terminal station, which could be reached only from the direction of Cham and Knonau.
 With an additional junction, trains could be turned.
 In 1897, as the railway lines to Zürich via Thalwil and to Arth-Goldau were opened, the station had to be moved to its current site.
 The original station building was dismantled and rebuilt in Zürich Wollishofen.